If you notice a white-colored mold in your house and are concerned for your families health, read on.

 If white mold turns out to be toxic, then it must be removed during a process called mold remediation (Click here for my guide on mold remediation).

-Sometimes, black, white, and other colors of mold will grow together on building materials, kind of like this:
+Sometimes, black, white, and other colors of mold will grow together on building materials.

 To determine if white mold is dangerous, lets first define dangerous.